AU-Master-Thesis/thesis/sections/4-results/metrics.typ

 -  $t in [t_("start"), t_("final")]$ is the time interval the metric is measured over.
 - $v_("max")$ is the maximum velocity along the trajectory.
 - $v(t)$ is the velocity of a robot at time $t$.
 - $attach(limits(v), t: dot.double)(t)$ is change in acceleration at time $t$.
-Also called the jerk.
+Also known as jerk.

-4. #metric[Inter robot Collisions] Number of collisions between robots.
-The physical size of each robot is represented by a bounding circle.
-A collision between two robots happen when their circles intersects.
+4. #metric[Inter Robot Collisions] Number of collisions between robots.
+The physical size of each robot is represented by a bounding circles, equal in radius to the robot's radius.
+A collision between two robots happen when their circles intersect.